dpranke/minimal_gn/README.md

 toolchain definitions into its own file, but this project keeps them all together for simplicity.

 This (almost) minimal project will build two executables, one written in C and one written in C++.

 GN generates a set of Ninja files to run the build (hence the name, Generate Ninja).
 You cannot generate the files into the source root, but any other directory should be fine.
 By convention, GN uses `//out` or a subdirectory of `//out`, but you can also build into a directory outside of the source root just fine.

-Ninja generates multiple files:
+Running `gn gen` will create an `arg.gn` file in the output directory if one doesn't already exist.
+You can use that file to set arguments that alter how your build works.

+The generated GN files include:

 * A top-level `build.ninja` file, which includes all the others.
-* A `build.ninja.d` file containing the dependencies of the build.ninja file itself;
-  changing any of these dependencies will cause Ninja to re-run GN to regenerate (update) the build files and then reload them before going on to build things.
+* A `build.ninja.d` file containing the dependencies of the build.ninja file itself; changing any of these dependencies will cause Ninja to re-run GN to regenerate (update) the build files and then reload them before going on to build things.
-* A `toolchain.ninja` file for the rules the default toolchain will use.
+* A `toolchain.ninja` file for the rules the default toolchain will use and any `action` targets that will run in that toolchain.
-* A file for each additional GN target
+* A `.ninja` file for each BUILD.gn file that contains targets that are compiled as part of that BUILD.gn.

-For example:
+Example:

 ```
 $ gn gen out
 Done.
 Made 2 targets from 2 files in 3ms
 $ find out -type f | sort
+out/.ninja_log
 out/args.gn
 out/build.ninja
 out/build.ninja.d
-out/obj/hello_c.ninja
-out/obj/hello_cpp.ninja
+out/obj/hello.ninja
 out/toolchain.ninja
 $ ninja -C out -j 1 -v
-Running `gn gen out` produces:
 ninja: Entering directory `out'
+[0/1] $PATH_TO_GN/gn --root=./.. -q --regeneration gen .
+[1/5] python3 ../generate_world.py ./gen world.cc world.h
+[2/5] touch obj/world.stamp
-[1/4] clang++ -MMD -MF obj/hello_cpp.o.d -o obj/hello_cpp.o -c ../hello_cpp.cpp
+[3/5] clang++ -MMD -MF obj/hello.o.d -Igen -o obj/hello.o -c ../hello.cc
-[2/4] clang -MMD -MF obj/hello_c.o.d -o obj/hello_c.o -c ../hello_c.c
+[4/5] clang++ -MMD -MF obj/world.o.d -Igen -o obj/world.o -c gen/world.cc
-[3/4] clang obj/hello_c.o  -o hello_c
-[4/4] clang obj/hello_cpp.o -lc++ -o hello_cpp
+[5/5] clang++ obj/hello.o obj/world.o -lc++ -o hello
-$ out/hello_c
-Hello, world!
-$ out/hello_cpp
+$ out/hello
-Hello, world!
+Hello, world.
 $
 ```